 - Grant The one year provisional settlement announcement stated that no force will receive a cut to their 'spending power' which is determined as the total of grant and precept added together.
 They stated that Northumbria's spending power has increased by £0.8m (0.3%).
-However, government grant has been cut by £1.25m (0.6%) and the Home Office has made an assumption that this cut will be offset by an increase to the precept of £5 to generate an additional £1.8m of tax receipts. - Budget Pressures including pay and price increases, the increase to National Insurance for pensionable staff and other pressures total £13.1m in 2016/17. - 18 Budget Savings Plans to make £15.3m savings from: - Continued rationalisation of the operational estate, including maximising collaborative opportunities; - Comprehensive workforce strategy that includes recruitment, training and development of officers and police staff whilst continuing to manage the necessary reductions to make savings; - Non pay savings through centralised budget management; - Savings through procurement particularly within ICT and Estates; - Maximising income generation, notwithstanding such opportunities being limited within the Police world. - Council Tax Precept The Home Office has deemed that the ten lowest precepting PCCs including Northumbria have the flexibility to increase their precept by up to £5.
+However, government grant has been cut by £1.25m (0.6%) and the Home Office has made an assumption that this cut will be offset by an increase to the precept of £5 to generate an additional £1.8m of tax receipts. - Budget Pressures including pay and price increases, the increase to National Insurance for pensionable staff and other pressures total £13.1m in 2016/17. - 11 Budget Savings Plans to make £15.3m savings from: - Continued rationalisation in the operational estate, including maximising collaborative opportunities; - Non pay savings through centralised budget management; - Savings through procurement particularly within ICT and Estates; - Maximising income generation, notwithstanding such opportunities being limited within the Police world. - Council Tax Precept The Home Office has deemed that the ten lowest precepting PCCs including Northumbria have the flexibility to increase their precept by up to £5.
 All other PCC's will be capped to 2%.
 No government grants are available in 2016/17 to freeze council tax.
-The £5 increase is an essential income source for the 2016/17 budget and MTFS. - 20 Reserves The prudent use of reserves along with further precept income are essential components to balance the 2016/17 budget.
+The £5 increase is an essential income source for the 2016/17 budget and MTFS. - 13 Reserves The prudent use of reserves along with further precept income are essential components to balance the 2016/17 budget.